UNITED STATES

 ARYA SCIENCES ACQUISITION CORP III

-UNAUDITED CONDENSED BALANCE SHEET
+CONDENSED BALANCE SHEET

 SEPTEMBER 30, 2020